SpaceK33z/cleanup-tool-for-plex/README.md

 - Add link to Radarr in movie item (with "external" looking icon)
 - Mark torrents that have been added <2 weeks with red
-- Make table fixed size
+- Make table fixed size to prevent page jumps
 - Show tooltip on "date added" with full date
 - Show upload ratio on torrents
 - Improve error state when delete fails